mmosmond/EvolTippingPoint/README.md

 # EvolTippingPoint
-An evolutionary tipping point in a changing environment

 Repository for material to recreate Osmond MM, Klausmeier CA. An evolutionary tipping point in a changing environment.
 Evolution.